kyryl-opens-ml/ai-engineering-coding/slides.md

   <img src="https://avatars.githubusercontent.com/u/154631148?s=400&u=7655f835707397b8e92ad05044b5c3c9f7678348&v=4" alt="KOML Logo" class="w-12 h-12 rounded-full" />
 </div>

-How do we use it and how should we use it at New Venture Studio
+How do we use it and how should we use it at Venture Studio

 ---